Residential Assistance Program (RAP) for Sober Living Residents in Massachusetts

 Your Guide to RAP Funding for Sober Living in Massachusetts: Eligibility, Application, and Support

-The Residential Assistance Program (RAP) is a critical funding source for individuals seeking financial support for sober living in Massachusetts.
-This program is managed through the Massachusetts Alliance for Sober Housing (MASH) in partnership with the Bureau of Substance Addiction Services (BSAS), offering direct assistance to eligible individuals who need help covering the cost of MASH-certified sober housing.
+The Residential Assistance Program (RAP) is a critical funding source for individuals seeking financial support for sober living in Massachusetts. this program is managed in partnership with the Bureau of Substance Addiction Services (BSAS), offering direct assistance to eligible individuals who need help covering the cost of MASH-certified sober housing.

 Grant Program Overview